Quick, name the things that are absolutely essential for your comfort, safety and fun on hiking trails . . .

 Some internal twist-lock poles come with shock absorbers, a plus in summer if your joints aren’t as good as they used to be.
 (Shock absorbers aren’t needed on snow).

 My personal favorite poles vary by season.
 In the winter, for snowshoe hiking, and backcountry and Telemark skiing, I always reach for two-piece Traverse poles from Black Diamond.
 I’d had the same pair for many years with zero problems, the “FlickLock” external locks have never, ever failed.
 When they recently disappeared at a ski area, I immediately purchased a new pair . . .
 I can’t live without them

 In summer, when I want ultra light poles with shock absorbers, I use the Peak UL Shocklight Carbon which were made by Komperdell for REI.
 The latest version of these poles from Komperdell is the C3 Airshock.
 REI also has the similar Relief Shocklight metal poles.
 I’ve had zero problems with the internal twist locks on these poles in warm weather, though they don’t like the moisture of any sort in subfreezing weather.

 Last year, I got a pair of Corklite Aergon Ultralite from Leki.
 They aren’t cheap, but they have the most comfortable, versatile grips I’ve ever tried, and an easy-to-use external locking system.
 Snow baskets are an $8 add on.
 If I could only keep one pair of trekking poles, these would be a serious contender, though I’d want them longer if I was going to use them for backcountry skiing.
-If you want a shock absorbing version (with one external locking section and one internal locking section), it will be available in July 2011.

 A good pair of trekking poles will last a long time and become a trusted trail friend.
 Once you’ve really tried them, you’ll probably wonder how (or why) you ever hiked without.